Back

 WHY IT MATTERED

-Video was the most labor-intensive content type in the existing workflow.
-Premiere, CapCut, hours of clipping.
-SME interviews flagged inline editing as the most-requested capability.
+Video was the most labor-intensive content type Premiere, CapCut, hours of clipping.
+Inline editing was the most-requested capability in interviews.
 Without it, marketers would still leave the app to finish the work.

 HOW I SOLVED IT

-Designed a thumbnail strip that shows all 10 generated snippets at once, inline captions for accessibility, and a built-in timeline editor for trim and approve.
+A thumbnail strip showing all 10 generated snippets, inline captions for accessibility, and a built-in timeline editor for trim and approve.
 Platform resize (YouTube, Instagram, LinkedIn) lives in the same panel users never leave the canvas.

 STRATEGIC VALUE